Things to do in Oahu

 Valley of the Temples

-Opposite a bustling shopping centre on the Kahekili Highway in Kaneohe, below the Koolau mountains, nestles a little piece of Japan tucked away in Hawaii.
-The Valley of the Temples…
+The serene Valley of the Temples Memorial Park lies opposite a bustling shopping centre on the Kahekili Highway in Kaneohe, below the Koolau mountains, and offers a little piece of…

 Valley of the Temples

-Opposite a bustling shopping centre on the Kahekili Highway in Kaneohe, below the Koolau mountains, nestles a little piece of Japan tucked away in Hawaii.
-The Valley of the Temples Memorial Park contains oriental gardens and koi ponds, a massive nine-foot Buddha statue, Japanese Tea House and an exact replica of Japan's 900-year-old Byodo-in Temple, the original of which stands in Uji near Kyoto.
+The serene Valley of the Temples Memorial Park lies opposite a bustling shopping centre on the Kahekili Highway in Kaneohe, below the Koolau mountains, and offers a little piece of Japan to travellers who visit Oahu.
+The park contains oriental gardens and koi ponds, a massive nine-foot statue of Amida Buddha, and an exact replica of Japan's 900-year-old Byodo-in Temple, the original of which stands in Uji near Kyoto.
 The temple was recreated to honour the first Japanese immigrants to Hawaii.

 Website www.byodo-in.com